ririw/ririw.github.io/_posts/2017-08-06-optaplanning-water.markdown

 ---
 layout: post
-title: "Using optaplanner to plan water supplies at burning man"
+title: "Using optaplanner to plan water supplies for burning man"
 date:   2017-08-06 00:00:00
 ---